Abhi2707/Click-Tab-Get-Table/README.md

 ## Available Features

 #### 1- Three tabs to show different tables.
+### 2- Fetching  Data  from api  https://docs.spacexdata.com/#5fcdb875-914f-4aef-a932-254397cf147a to show in table .
-#### 2- Data into table can be shorted according to columns
+#### 3- Data into table can be shorted according to columns
-#### 3- Data Can be filtered according to column and related values.
+#### 4- Data Can be filtered according to column and related values.
-#### 4- Intialy it's showing 5 records , there is pagination to show more records.
+#### 5- Intialy it's showing 5 records , there is pagination to show more records.

 ## Demo
 https://clicktabgettable.web.app/